zonemaster/zonemaster-backend/docs/Installation.md

 See the [post-installation] section for post-installation matters.

-## 6. Installation on CentOS 7
+## 6. Installation on CentOS Linux 7

 Follow the instructions for [Rocky Linux](#3-installation-on-rocky-linux) and use `yum` instead of `dnf`.

-Note that there is no official support for PostgreSQL on CentOS 7.
+Note that there is no official support for PostgreSQL on CentOS Linux 7.

 ## 7. Post-installation